bonnieDev/echolure-core/README.md

 # EchoLure Dev Library

-A lightweight, expressive library for representing emotional and sensory glyphs in JavaScript.

-## Usage

-# EchoLure

 A modular dev-first sound expression system.
 EchoLure lets you represent sensations, motions, emotions, and context using composable glyphs.
 These can then be interpreted as audio, animation, or haptic feedback — creating a multimodal design language.

 ---